sparkflows/sparkflows-docs/docs/troubleshooting/https.rst

 Problem
 +++++

-When the user use self signed certificate, on Browser it shows that Certificate is not Trusted.
+When the user use self signed certificate, on Browser it complains that Certificate is not Trusted.

 Solution
 +++++